 Zip Line Adventure and Jungle Elephant Ride – Zip lines are all the rage in Asia, as you not only get to have fun and adventure, most zip lines are in jungle areas where you’ll see exotic flora and fauna and wild animals you’ve never seen before.

 The Luang Prabang Zip Line Adventure is no different.
-You’ll be taken on a 30 minute drive outside Luang Prabang into the jungle.
+You will be taken on a 30 minute drive outside Luang Prabang into the jungle.
 Here you’ll be kitted out with all the safety equipment then spend the next couple of hours zipping from platform to platform in the canopy of the trees high above the jungle floor.
 Look out for monkeys and exotic birds too.

 Afterwards, you can take a swim in a local waterfall, enjoy a relaxed Laos picnic lunch then, in the afternoon, take an elephant ride.
 What a fun way to spend the day.